Pekapeka/Native Bats of Aotearoa

 This Online Nature Classroom is all about the pekapeka/native Bats of aotearoa

-New Zealand has two living species of endemic bats (found only in NZ): the long-tailed bat, and the lesser short-tailed bat.
+New Zealand has two living species of endemic bats (found only in NZ): the long-tailed bat, and the lesser short-tailed bat, both are threatened species.
 A third species; the greater short-tailed bat is thought to be extinct (no living individuals left).

 Lesser short-tailed bats have big pointy ears, a short tail and strong legs.
 They are found in a few isolated locations in Aotearoa.
 Long-tailed bats are smaller than the lesser short-tailed bats.
 They have smaller ears and a long tail (enclosed in the wing membrane), and they are more widely distributed.